Deluge (history): 1657

 On June 20, 1657, Stenbock was ordered by Charles X Gustav to abandon Rákóczi and head with his army to Stettin.
 To save his skin, the ruler of Transylvania began a quick retreat southwards, towards the Carpathians.
 On July 11, Stefan Czarniecki's division defeated Rákóczi at Magierów near Lwów, and on July 20, the Transylvanian-Cossack army was destroyed in the Battle of Czarny Ostrów in Podolia.
 Three days later, Rákóczi signed a peace treaty with the Commonwealth, in which he promised to break the alliance with Sweden, withdraw his troops from Kraków and Brześć Litewski, and pay for the damage inflicted by his army.
 On July 26, remnants of the Transylvanian army were surrounded by the Tatars near Skałat.
 Rákóczi himself managed to flee, and the army was temporarily commanded by John Kemény, who himself was captured by the Tatars.
 After six months of fighting in Poland, Rákóczi's army of 25,000 ceased to exist, with all survivors taken prisoner by the Tatars.

 On August 30, the Swedish garrison left Kraków, and throughout August and September 1657, all Swedish troops in Poland moved northwards, to Royal Prussia.
 Altogether, by autumn of that year, only some 8,000 Swedish soldiers remained in Poland–Lithuania.
 The Swedes still kept some Prussian cities, as Malbork, Elbląg, Sztum, Brodnica, Grudziądz, and Toruń.
 On September 11, an Austrian army of 11,000, allied with Poland, concentrated near Kraków and set off to Płock, where it spent the winter.
 Polish army commanders and King John Casimir, gathered in Poznań on November 26, decided to delay the attack on Swedish forces in Royal Prussia until spring 1658.
 On November 6, 1657, Poland and Brandenburg–Prussia signed the Treaty of Bromberg.
 Ducal Prussia, which had previously allied itself with Sweden and attacked Poland, changed sides and guaranteed military support of the Commonwealth, in return for sovereignty (it had been a fief of Poland since 1466).
-This treaty is regarded as one of the worst mistakes in Polish history.
+This treaty is regarded by historian Józef Włodarski as one of the worst mistakes in Polish history.